Sunday, May 9, 2021

 • Non-therapeutic neonatal circumcision is always performed without the consent of the person subjected to it.

-• Any intact, adult male can undergo circumcision if he wants to and, although very few men actually make this choice, those who do are not harmed in any way by having waited until they are adults and capable of exercising informed consent.
+• Any intact, adult male can undergo circumcision if he wants to and, although very few men actually make this choice (which is not surprising), those who do are not harmed in any way by having waited until they are adults and capable of exercising informed consent.

 • When performed on infants, circumcision is excruciatingly painful yet often is performed without any anesthetic and always performed without adequate anesthetic.